Part of BAFTA's 2011 Screenwriters' Lecture Series

 If all you've ever done is watch movies, the only movies you'll be able to write are those that recycle others.

-In this video - available to watch now on BAFTA Guru - Nicholson describes how how he never starts writing without an ending in mind, and argues that the screenwriter must strive to make the viewer care about its characters.
+Nicholson described how how he never starts writing without an ending in mind, and argues that the screenwriter must strive to make the viewer care about its characters.
 He also weighs up the value of life experience, and proposes that a screenwriter's greatness is equal to his or her 'greatness as a human being'.